A Travel Price Comparison for Families, Couples, and Backpackers Faro vs. Dubrovnik for Food, Resorts, Old Town, and Couples

 Five days in Faro or Dubrovnik?

-You'll find nightlife and scuba diving and snorkeling around the busy resort town of Faro.
+You'll find nightlife and scuba diving and snorkeling around the popular resort town of Faro.
 The length of your ideal trip is an individual decision.
 If you have five days, this resort town makes for a great vacation.
 It's also a relaxing resort destination.
 Five days should give you a good understanding of everything this resort town has to offer.

-Visitors enjoy the museums and nightlife when visiting the historic destination of Dubrovnik.
+Visitors enjoy the museums and nightlife when visiting the coastal destination of Dubrovnik.
 This coastal town offers something for everyone.
 Many visitors also spend a good bit of time hiking.
 Plenty of people spend five days in the area when traveling.
 Five days is often enough time to do most activities.

 A week in Faro or Dubrovnik?